HillsMakan/sydneyhillsmakan/src/content/partner/plaza-premium-lounge-international-arrivals-sydney-international-airport-syd.md

   - Australia - New South Wales
 discount_pct: 15
 discount_text: Please show your HMG International membership card.
 Each visit is entitled for lounge use package of 2 hours at the lounge.
+Valid till 31st August 2025
 ---
 **THE LOUNGE**